-Here is, what describes my skills and way of working:
+Here is, what describes my way of working:

 Working part-time as a freelancer for a few years now, I specialised in doing CG landscapes/terrains with apps like WorldMachine, Geoglyph2 and Gaea.